 Cultural Resources are protected under several laws and regulations, including the National Historic Preservation Act (NHPA), CEQA, and the California Public Resources Code (PRC) 5024 et seq.
 Under Section 106 of the NHPA, federal agencies (and local entities receiving federal funding/permits) are mandated to consider the effects of federal undertakings on historic properties affected by federally funded or federally approved undertakings.
 If avoidance is not an option, then minimization of impacts and mitigation of the effects are required.
-Under CEQA, a project which may cause a substantial adverse change in the significance of a historical resource would require mitigations are not triggered until there is a programmed, funded project for which environmental compliance studies are conducted, a more robust consideration of cultural heritage resources during early local and regional planning processes can greatly reduce delays and conflicts that often occur during project delivery when heritage resources are affected.
+Under CEQA, a project which may cause a substantial adverse change in the significance of a historical resource would require mitigation of the project effects by the project's lead CEQA agency.
+As these laws and regulations are not triggered until there is a programmed, funded project for which environmental compliance studies are conducted, a more robust consideration of cultural heritage resources during early local and regional planning processes can greatly reduce delays and conflicts that often occur during project delivery when heritage resources are affected.